-This report first reviews both international and domestic sustainable development trends after the Paris Agreement.
-It then discusses the implementation of China's NDC.
-Drawing on China's newly issued strategic plans and policies during the 13th Five-Year Plan period, it explores the climate policy options that may shape China's next NDC.
+In September 2019, iGDP released the report "What to Expect in China's Second Nationally Determined Contribution: Towards a Carbon Neutral Global Future".
+This report is a 2021 revision of the original edition.
+It first reviews both international and domestic sustainable development trends since the Paris Agreement.
+It then discusses the implementation of China's first NDC.
+Finally, drawing on newly issued strategic plans and policies during the 13th and 14th Five-Year plan periods, it explores the climate policy options that may shape China's second NDC.